Human Papillomavirus (HPV) Guide

 Condoms offer some but not complete protection against HPV as they do not cover all parts of the genital area.

-HPV Vaccine efficacy
+HPV Vaccine Efficacy

-Multiple studies have found a single dose of 9vHPV provides similar protection against HPV 16 and 18 as two dose and three dose schedules.[10], [11]
+Multiple studies have found a single dose of 9vHPV provides similar protection against HPV 16 and 18 as two-dose and three-dose schedules.[11][12]

-In a randomised, multi-centre, double-blind, controlled trial of Kenyan women, aged 15-20 years, it was found that single-dose bivalent and nonavalent HPV vaccines were each highly effective (VE 97.5%) in preventing incident persistent oncogenic HPV infection, similar to multi dose regimens.[12]
+In a randomised, multi-centre, double-blind, controlled trial of Kenyan females, aged 15-20 years, it was found that single-dose bivalent and nonavalent HPV vaccines were each highly effective (VE 97.5%) in preventing incident persistent oncogenic HPV infection, similar to multi dose regimens.[13]

-Vaccine safety
+Vaccine Safety

 Immunisation against HPV is safe and effective.
 Side effects after immunisation are usually mild and transient (occurring in the first few days after vaccination).
 Side effects may include: pain, swelling and redness around the injection site, mild fever, headache or nausea.[14]